-We at American Life Fund work with colon cancer patients to help them financially, which is why we put together this comprehensive list of financial assistance and free money available to colon cancer patients.
+We at American Life Fund work with colon cancer patients to help them financially, which is why we put together this comprehensive list of financial assistance for colon cancer patients.

 Over 100,000 new cases of colon cancer are diagnosed in the U.S. annually, making it the third most common cancer amongst both men and women (excluding skin cancer).

-While it comes as no surprise that treating cancer isn’t cheap, the CDC has reported that the costs associated with treating colon cancer specifically, are the second highest of ALL cancer costs.
-Rising treatment costs for colon cancer means more financial stress and anxiety for patients who are already struggling to afford care.
+While it is no surprise that treating cancer isn’t cheap, the CDC has reported that the costs associated with treating colon cancer are the second highest of ALL cancer costs.
+Rising treatment costs for colon cancer mean more financial stress and anxiety for patients already struggling to afford care.

 On the surface, these statistics may seem grim, but they don’t have to be.
-You don’t have to compromise your financial security in order to afford treatment for colon cancer.
+You don’t have to compromise your financial security to afford treatment for colon cancer.

 Financial Assistance For Colon Cancer Patients Type #1: Your Life Insurance Policy pays YOU (through a Viatical Settlement)

-In some cases, individuals can receive 70% of their life insurance policy in as little as 2 weeks with a viatical settlement!
+In some cases, individuals can receive 70% of their life insurance policy in as little as two weeks with a viatical settlement!